Photosynq/PhotosynQ-Documentation/docs/instruments/firmware-updates.md

 **"Pre-releases"** of the firmware are not installed automatically on your Instrument.
 Go to [Github][Firmware-Github] to download the most recent firmware for your Instrument.

-::: warning
+::: warning Note
-**Note:** Pre-Releases can only be installed using the Desktop app at your own risk.
+Pre-Releases can only be installed using the Desktop app at your own risk.
 :::

 ![(1) Connect your Instrument, and click on the check button (2) Select Manual Update, select your firmware file and confirm the update.
 (3-4) Update Progress and Instrument Restart.
 Make sure that after reconnecting, your Instrument has the firmware installed.](./images/firmware-manual-desktop.png)